Feds: Enough with the delays. Let's take this Whitmer kidnap case to trial

 More: Wife beater, liar, schemer: 3 FBI agents crucial in Whitmer kidnap case, defense lawyers say

-The defense this week asked the court for permission to let jurors hear 258 statements that it believes will prove the FBI planted the kidnapping idea in the suspects' heads.
-The statements at issue involve mostly audio recordings of FBI agents, undercover informants and the defendants, as well as text messages -- all of which, the prosecution says, is hearsay and should be kept out of the trial.
+This week, the defense asked the court for permission to let jurors hear 258 statements that it believes will prove the FBI planted the kidnapping idea in the suspects' heads.
+The statements at issue involve mostly audio recordings of FBI agents, undercover informants and the defendants, as well as text messages — all of which, the prosecution says, is hearsay and should be kept out of the trial.

-A second requests seeks to have the indictment dismissed altogether on entrapment grounds, though the prosecution says this repeats "the same claims of entrapment the defendants have been pleading since August."
+A second requestseeks to have the indictment dismissed altogether on entrapment grounds, though the prosecution says this repeats "the same claims of entrapment the defendants have been pleading since August."

 The government has rebuffed the entrapment claim, arguing the defendants were willing participants in the plot and took actual steps to carry out the kidnapping, such as casing Whitmer's vacation home, drawing up maps, buying night vision goggles and holding practice exercises.